deagon/vuetable-2-tutorial-wiki/lesson-07.md

 That means you can also write your own pagination component with ease by just providing the template that uses available functions in the mixin.

 > In the [first version](https://github.com/ratiw/vue-table) of Vuetable, pagination is part of the Vuetable template.
-This makes it easy to begin with, but this makes it inflexible if you want to customize it.
-That's why the pagination component is not part of the Vuetable-2 by default.
+This makes it easy to begin with, but also makes it inflexible if you want to customize it.
+That's why the pagination component is not embedded into  Vuetable-2 by default.

 Now, let's put the pagination component in our MyVuetable template.